ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

    ```
    {: codeblock}

-### Remounting and Mounting an existing LUKS encrypted partition
+### Remounting and mounting an existing LUKS encrypted partition
    ```
    # cryptsetup luksOpen /dev/mapper/3600a0980383034685624466470446564 cryptData
       Enter the password previously provided.